Akiruhanui/UNOFFICIAL_Walker_CAD_3D_Model/README.md

  **If you are the company that produces these walkers and would like this repository to be removed, please email me at qasimc4129@gmail.com**

 This is a CAD model of a commercially available walker, created for visual purposes as part of a project from an undergraduate engineering student team (BMERIT).
-The files are available as both STEP and SLDPRT (SolidWorks Education) formats, with an assembly file also available in SLDASM (SolidWorks Education) format.
-The SLDPRT and SLDASM files have been coloured.
+The files are available in STEP format, with an assembled file also available in STEP format and as an OBJ with an MTL file for colouring.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]